 The Cattle Max system is used with this program to provide hands-on use.
 With a unique link for your herd, multiple types of users can access records via any internet capability (desktop and laptop computers, tablets and smart phones).

 Participation in this program can be an excellent educational experience in the direction of herd performance and genetics and how they both can be improved.

-To encourage more total herd performance record keeping and recognize herd efficiency, a BCIA Performance Advocate Program has been launched this year.
-The program will honor data collected in the following areas: breeding, pregnancy percentage, calf adjusted weaning weights and ratios, mature cow weight at weaning for % of cow weight to calf weaning weight, yearling weights and ratios for replacement heifers and herd health program and treatments.
+To encourage more total herd performance record keeping and recognize herd efficiency, a BCIA Performance Advocate Program was launched.
+The program honors data collected in the following areas: breeding, pregnancy percentage, calf adjusted weaning weights and ratios, mature cow weight at weaning for % of cow weight to calf weaning weight, yearling weights and ratios for replacement heifers and herd health program and treatments.
 A score of 100 points would be awarded per data area for a possible perfect score of 600.
 Herds obtaining high performance advocate scores will be recognized.
 Take full advantage of your BCIA Commercial Record Keeping Program and record this data into your Cattle Max herd account for more total herd performance record keeping.

 Read this article on record keeping with Alabama BCIA and Cattlemax from the September 2018 issue of Progressive Farmer magazine.

 Want to learn more about the basics of beef cattle record keeping?
 View or download ACES extension publication ANR-2488 listed below detailing record keeping in both a whole herd and individual animal approach with different methods.

 Want to learn more about the specifics of beef cattle performance record keeping?
 Download and review ACES extension publication ANR-2577 listed below detailing application of specialized record keeping systems enabling beef producers to generate and analyze data needed to efficiently evaluation a cow herd's performance.